- 615-322-6397 Email

-To help employees avoid taxes and penalties, Vanderbilt University Human Resources collects information each spring regarding contributions made to outside retirement plans to help ensure employees don’t exceed IRS limits.
+To help employees avoid taxes and penalties, Human Resources collects information each spring regarding contributions made to outside retirement plans to help ensure that they don’t exceed IRS limits.

 To find out if this applies to you, answer these questions:

 - Are you eligible to participate in the Vanderbilt University 403(b) Retirement Plan?

 - Do you own a controlling interest (more than 50 percent) in a for-profit business, including sole proprietorship and/or consulting?